intel/QAT_Engine/README.md

         #define GET_NUM_CIPHER_PIPELINE_REQUESTS_IN_FLIGHT 3
     The first (i.e, value 1) is used to retrieve the number of asymmetric-key in-flight requests.
-The second (i.e, value 2) is used to retrieve the number of PRF in-flight requests The last (i.e, value 3) is use to retrieve the number of cipher in-flight requests (when OpenSSL* pipelining feature is not used), or the number of in-flight pipelines (when OpenSSL* pipelining feature is used).
+The second (i.e, value 2) is used to retrieve the number of PRF in-flight requests.
+The last (i.e, value 3) is used to retrieve the number of cipher in-flight requests (when OpenSSL* pipelining feature is not used), or the number of in-flight pipelines (when OpenSSL* pipelining feature is used).